 Family Meetings are another way to foster connection.
 Children are introduced to the democratic process as they choose weekly Family Fun by consensus.
 Each family member has a voice, and roles such as chairperson and secretary are rotated weekly.
 Upcoming events are highlighted when calendars are reviewed and allowances are distributed.
 The Parent Encouragement Program (PEP) offers programs designed to help parents implement both of these useful tools to foster connection.

 Parents can help children feel capable by taking time to teach them how to do tasks around the house.
 When young children know how to dress themselves and prepare their own snacks, they feel proud.
 When older children know how to contribute to the family by preparing a meal, organizing a closet or fixing a squeaky door, they feel confident and courageous.

-By making Special Time and Family Meetings part of the family routine, your child receives the message that she is worthy of your time and that she has a voice in family life.
-Knowing her importance in the family lets her know she counts and gives her a sense of belonging.
-When she is capable of taking care of her own needs and capable of contributing to her family and to her community, she will feel confident in many situations, which also will contribute to her sense of belonging.
+By making Special Time and Family Meetings part of the family routine, your child receives the message that they are worthy of your time and that they have a voice in family life.
+Knowing their importance in the family lets them know they count and gives them a sense of belonging.
+When they are capable of taking care of their own needs and capable of contributing to their family and to their community, they will feel confident in many situations, which also will contribute to their sense of belonging.